shape1234/shape1234/README.md

 - 👀 I’m interested in aids
 - 🌱 I’m currently learning aids
 - 💞️ I’m looking to collaborate on aids
-- 📫 How to reach me: discord
+- 📫 How to reach me: aids